acuparse/acuparse/docs/INSTALL.md

 Check the syslog and watch for your changes.
 Once your smartHUB is reporting updated readings, modify the Acuparse config with your required offset.

-> **Info:** It's recommended you allow MyAcuRite to handle the pressure readings, where possible.
-Since it manages the offset on the smartHUB.
+> **Info:** It's recommended to use MyAcuRite to handle the pressure offset, where possible.
+Since it will configure the offset on the smartHUB.
 Try adjusted pressure and modify your elevation.

 ## Uploading Data:
 Detailed instructions for each available in docs/external.